rawpixel-vincent/testcafe-opengl/README.md

 Run testcafe on arm64 arch, add webgl v2 support to firefox / chrome **without the need for a GPU**

 N.B.
 Provided as is for the community,
-PR and feedback is welcome.
+PR and feedback are welcome.

 ## Usage